 Research

 Ethical research practices are of paramount importance to me.
 Following Open Science principles, I use pre-registration, publish open access, and aim to communicate my research insights both within and outside the academic domain in an open and transparent manner.
 Safeguarding my role as an independent researcher is very important to me, as is constantly reflecting on the influence of my own position, perspectives and background in my research.
-I believe that high-quality scientific research can contribute to a better understanding of the social discontent of both protest groups that radicalize towards law-breaking or violent behavior, but also movements and individuals who do not radicalize and, in fact, function peacefully within the democratic rule of law.
+I believe that high-quality interdisciplinary scientific research can contribute to a better understanding of the social discontent of both protest groups that radicalize towards law-breaking or violent behavior, but also movements and individuals who do not radicalize and, in fact, function peacefully within the democratic rule of law.

 Links